cx-prog-lang/.github/features/gen_struct.md

 # Example

 Generic structures are very similar to C++ template structures, except that they lack a separate template variable declaration.
 In the following example, the generic structure `Test1` has one generic type `T`, whereas `Test2` has two generic types `T` and `U`.
-The generic types are treated as ordinary data types in the structure body.
+The generic types are treated as normal data types in the structure body.

 ```c
 struct Test1<T> { T field; };